-The Grade II listed building on Peckham Road dates from 1867 and is the earliest surviving example of a purpose-built fire station in London.
-Donated by an anonymous benefactor in 2015, the Fire Station development includes new exhibition and education spaces, an artist’s studio and communal kitchen.
+The Grade II listed building at 80-82 Peckham Road dates from 1867 and is the earliest surviving example of a purpose-built fire station in London.
+Find out more about the history of the Fire Station here.

 The Fire Station is located 100 metres away from the SLG’s main site, adjacent to Pelican estate and opposite Oliver Goldsmith Primary School and Sceaux Gardens estate.